MoskitoHero/zed-test-toggle/README.md

 ]
 ```

 And called with a keybinding.
-If called from the Task list, the env variables of the task will not be refreshed, and you will just keep juping to the eame file.
-The Zed team considers this a feature for now, so using a keybinding is mandatory.
+If called from the Task list, the env variables of the task will not be refreshed, and you will just keep jumping to the same file.
+The Zed team [considers this a feature for now](https://github.com/zed-industries/zed/issues/16996), so using a keybinding with the use of `reevaluate_context` is mandatory.

 ```json